THOMASELOVE/431-2018-project/OKtaskA.md

 ## Approved Project Proposals (Study 2)

+### Last Name beginning with A-F

-- Amy Attaway, "Association of aspirin use with improved severity of COPD in NHANES"
+- **Amy Attaway**, "Association of aspirin use with improved severity of COPD in NHANES"
     - 2007-2013 [NHANES data](https://www.cdc.gov/nchs/nhanes/index.htm), including 40,617 subjects in all, but the main work will focus on subgroups with asthma or with COPD (defined here as a diagnosis of either chronic bronchitis or emphysema and an FEV1/FVC ratio below 0.7).
-- Wyatt Bensken, "Predicting Premature Death Rates from Key County Indicators"
+- **Wyatt Bensken**, "Predicting Premature Death Rates from Key County Indicators"
     - [2018 County Health Rankings](http://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation) and [2010 Rural-Urban Commuting Area report](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/) from USDA Economic Research Service
 - Adam Brown, "CRASHing: Predicting Amount of Blood Products Required After Significant Hemorrhage"
     - CRASH-2 (Clinical Randomization of an Antifibrinolytic in Significant Hemorrhage) was a randomized, placebo-controlled, double-blind trial of whether tranexamic acid (TXA) use would improve mortality in trauma patients with significant hemorrhage [reported in The Lancet in 2010](https://www.thelancet.com/crash-2-2010).
 De-identified data on 20,207 patients are available through [the Freebird site (registration required)](https://ctu-app.lshtm.ac.uk/freebird/index.php/data-sharing/downloads/crash2/).